hanjingo/doc/OTHERS/en_zh_dictionary.md

 > to keep delaying something that must be done, often because it is unpleasant or boring.
 >
-> SYN(v.): delay, stall, drag one's feet, drag one's heels, shillyshally, dilly-dally, dillydally
+> SYN(v.拖延): be indecisive, defer a decision, delay, dilly-dally, dither, drag your feet, hum and haw, play for time, postpone, prevaricate, put things off, shilly-shally, stall, temporize.
 >
 > Ex: she procrastinated her return.
 >